 This time of year many people are canning and preserving summer’s fresh flavors.
 It can take some work and most of you won’t want to be bothered, right?
 Happily you can make a jar of this amazing homemade preserves very easily and quickly.
 The common fruit/sugar ratio in preserves is 50% fruit to 50% sugar.
 I’ve made it with more fruit and way less sugar than most store bought preserves, without sacrificing the taste at all.
-The skinny for 1 tablespoon is 26 calories, 0 fat and only 1 Weight Watchers POINTS PLUS.
+Each tablespoon has 26 calories, 0 fat and only 1 Weight Watchers POINTS PLUS.
 Most preserves or jams have 50 calories for 1 tablespoon.
 I’m not using the typical canning methods so it will only keep for about a month in the refrigerator.
 It’s bursting with flavor and chunks of fresh berries.
 You’ll see, once you make some, it will be hard to go back to a store bought jar…It’s truly my favorite!

 Prep Time: 5 minutes